Moving home

 Mutual Exchange

-If you're interested in a mutual exchange, you can find someone to swap with on www.HomeSwapper.co.uk , a nationwide database of other tenants looking for a swap partner.
 If you're a member of one of our co-ops you can also use Homeswapper, but please enter your landlord as "Co-op Homes" when you register the first time as the subscription for this service is in our name.
 If you encounter any difficulties or have any questions about mutual exchange, please ask one of our customer advisers for assistance.
-People also can advertise for someone to swap with on cards in local newsagents windows and on social media, such as Facebook Groups where properties are regularly advertised for exchange.

 Residents interested in exchanging are strongly encouraged to visit the property they are considering swapping with to view it themselves in person.
 You should note that exchanging with a tenant from a different landlord can have implications on your tenure type, rent, affordability, and rights as a tenant.
 Please check with your Housing Provider to discuss any potential differences and their implications before you initiate a swap.

-*Reasons for Refusal include:
+Reasons for refusing a Mutual Exchange include:

 • Rent arrears